 Everyone in Northern Ireland with symptoms of coronavirus (COVID-19) is now eligible for testing.

-When you book a test you will usually have the option of taking the test at home or at a drive-through testing site.
+When you book a test you will usually have the option of taking the test at home or at a drive-through or walk-through testing site.

 The test involves taking a swab of the inside of your nose and the back of your throat, using a long cotton bud.

 If you have been self-isolating due to having symptoms of COVID-19 and you receive a negative COVID-19 test result you can now leave your house as long as no one else in your house has developed symptoms of COVID-19.

 If you still feel unwell you should phone your GP or GP out-of-hours.